 In the next Bible Study Online Article:

 So we've taken a good look at what I'd like to call God's Magna Charta.
-This is what God had spoken to humanity and the new natural world, after the Great Flood of Judgement had ran its course upon the earth's surface.
-Be that as it may, in the next article, we will continue our journey, by looking at the introduction tat deals with Noah's three sons Shem, Ham and Japheth, and his grandson Canaan.
+This Charta is what God had spoken to humanity and the new natural world after the Great Flood of Judgement had run its course upon the earth's surface.
+Nevertheless, in the following article, we will continue our journey by looking at the introduction that deals with Noah's three sons Shem, Ham, Japheth, and his grandson Canaan.

 May God blessings be upon you, and thank you for your support